opengeospatial/HY_Features/section_7.md

 ![Figure 24: Upper / lower catchment (UML class diagram)](figs/fig24.png)
 Figure 24: Upper / lower catchment (UML class diagram)

-The **realisation** association relates the catchment to a feature which realises the logical catchment.
-This supports linking multiple realisations of the same catchment.
-If required, this association shall be used identify a particular realisation.
-In case of a topological realisation, the realisation of the catchment shall be of higher dimension than the realisation of the outfall.
+The **realisation** association relates the catchment to a feature which realizes the logical catchment.
+This supports linking multiple realizations of the same catchment.
+If required, this association shall be used identify a particular realization.
+In case of a topological realization, the realization of the catchment shall be of higher dimension than the realization of the outfall.

 | **Requirements Class** | [/req/hy_hydrofeature/hydrocomplex/catchment] (/req/hy_hydrofeature/hydrocomplex/catchment) |
 | --- | --- |